richgel999/lzham_codec/README.md

 <p>The compressor is slower than I would like, and doesn't scale as well as it could.
 I added a reinit() method to make it initialize faster, but it's not a speed demon.
 My focus has been on ratio and decompression speed.</p>

+<h3>Special Thanks</h3>

+<p>Thanks to everyone at the http://encode.ru forums.
+I read these forums as a lurker before working on LZHAM, and I studied every LZ related
+post I could get my hands on.
+Especially anything related to LZ optimal parsing, which still seems like a black art.
+LZHAM was my way of learning how to implement optimal parsing (and you can see this if you study the progress I made in the early alphas on Google Code).</p>